sourcegraph/about/handbook/marketing/marketing_operations.md

 ## Maintaining data pipelines

-All major lead generation-related events (demo requests, webinars attended, created instances) are copied to a [GDrive spreadsheet](https://docs.google.com/spreadsheets/d/16S3xlcY7DmpcfKZYD-3VHUsaPLiYHyisu8cD_gZpv0Q/edit#gid=0) by way of Zapier.
+All major lead generation-related events (demo requests, webinars attended, created instances) are copied to a [Google Sheet](https://docs.google.com/spreadsheets/d/16S3xlcY7DmpcfKZYD-3VHUsaPLiYHyisu8cD_gZpv0Q/edit#gid=0) by way of Zapier.
 This requires all events to funnel to a [data pipeline HubSpot list](https://app.hubspot.com/contacts/2762526/lists?folderId=454) so the Zapier event can be triggered.